 - Improved coordination of vigilance and market surveillance between EU countires

-Many problems with the inconsistent interpretation of the current directives have been highlighted recently, which has been detrimental to the confidence of patients, consumers and healthcare professionals.
+Many problems with the inconsistent interpretation of the current directives have been highlighted recently.
+This has been detrimental to the confidence of patients, consumers and healthcare professionals.

-The new MDR has therefore been put into place to prevent such problems transpiring again by strengthening the safety procedures surrounding all medical devices available within the EU.
-The new regulations will ensure:
+Therefore, the EU have put the new MDR into place to prevent such problems from transpiring again.
+This hopes to strengthen the safety procedures surrounding all medical devices available within the EU.
+As a result, the new regulations will ensure: